dlouton/sectoolkit/README.md

 class parser_base(object):

     def __init__(self, file_body, **kwargs):
-        #
-        self.body = file_body
+        # self.body = file_body
-        # Include any optional key word arguments that were provided in
+        # Add any optional key word arguments that were provided to
         # the instance dictionary
         self.__dict__.update(kwargs)
         # Initialize the dictionary that will receive parsed items
         self.parsed = {}

-    # Override this in parser subclasses to implement parsers for different form types.
+    # Override this function in parser subclasses to implement parsers
+    # for specific form types.
     def _parsing_work_function(self):
         # Get all the real work done here and in other internal functions